tkotani/ecalj/README_mmtarget.aftest.txt

 But we see UH value (U value) is changing from 0.002732 to 0.007699.
 This implies instability of bias field so as to keep the magnetic moment=0.2.

+grep mmaftest llmf, shows current converging status (see hmmom).

+* grep 'true mm' llmf -A4, show how lmf-MPI is going to be converged as for magnetic moments for given sigm.nise

 * save.nise check:
 save.nise is not showing total energy in QSGW; just take